Long Range Desert Group: Communications

 Radio operator, Corporal Arthur George Biddle RCS, of 'R1' Patrol using the No 11 Wireless set mounted on a 30 cwt Chevrolet 1533 X2.
 The rod aerial is just above his head.
 The four wooden support poles for the Windom dipole antenna are carried on brackets on the wooden 'greedy boards'.
 The canvas sand mat can be seen rolled up on the right hand vehicle.
+(Note: The 'greedy boards' were used to extend the load height of the Godfredson 4B1 Steel ammunition body used on Chevrolet 1533X2s; the steel tubes used to secure the boards doubled as weapons mounts (see photo of "T10").)

 In the LRP, most of the radio operators were New Zealanders, but the LRDG radio operators were all from the Royal Corps of Signals.
 These men were skilled in communications and were able to maintain and repair their equipment without any outside help.
 On only three occasions did a broken radio prevent a patrol communicating with its headquarters.
 All LRDG patrols included one vehicle equipped with a Wireless Set No. 11 and a non-military Philips model 635 receiver.
 The No. 11 Set had been designed for use in tanks, and had transmitter and receiver circuits; the Royal Signals expected to use the No. 11 set to transmit and receive between 3 mi and 20 mi with the use of 6 ft or 9 ft antennas.